Find a Glass Artist

 To browse ALL our members without filters, simply click on 'APPLY'.
 To filter your selection select from the drop down menus and this will only show you those members that meet the criteria you have selected.
 If you know exactly who you are looking for, please enter their LAST name into the name search field to find them.

 Born and raised in Munich, Germany, Heike Brachlow received her BA in 2004 from the University of Wolverhampton, her MA in 2006 and her PhD in 2012 from the Royal College of Art in London.
-She primarily works as a self-employed artist from her studio at Parndon Mill, and as an educator, teaching glass in London and at various summer schools.
+She primarily works as a self-employed artist from her studio at Parndon Mill, and as an educator, teaching short courses at various summer schools and in her studio.
+She has recently taken up the part-time post of research student coordinator in the Ceramics and Glass department at the Royal College of Art.

 I used to write and illustrate children's books, ten years ago I changed to fusing glass.
 I wish I had discovered it before!
 It gives me immense pleasure.